nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 This effectively gives the transport an additional 16 bytes per packet to be used for payload, since it is no longer including an AEAD tag.

+# Interactions with Path Changes

+When making the trust determination about the path being, each endpoints must take into account possible path changes; NAT rebinding for instance.
+An endpoint MUST NOT enable enable this extension if it is possible for the path to change during the connection to some untrusted state.

+Additionally, a client MUST NOT try to migrate to any path that is untrusted if this extension is negotiated.
+If a server receives a packet for a connection with this extension negotiated on an untrusted path, it MUST silently drop the packet.

 # Security Considerations

 Disabling encryption for 1-RTT packets has some fairly obvious security